How to use OAuth2.0 authentication for Office 365 with Rebex Mail Pack, EWS, IMAP, POP3 or SMTP

 You might also wish specify prompt type, which determines the type of required user interaction.
 The following values are available:

 • "" - This is the default mode.
-It authentication server will not request the credentials if the user has already signed in.
+The authentication server will not request the credentials if the user has already signed in.

 • "login" - The authentication server will always request user's credentials.